osome-iu/botometer-python/README.md

 ### BotometerLite

-In August, 2020, the BotometerLite endpoint is added.
+In September, 2020, the BotometerLite endpoint is added.
 It leverages a lightweighted model and allows detecting bots in bulk.
 Before accessing it, please make sure you have subscribed to the ULTRA plan on RapidAPI.

 Unlike Botometer-V4, BotometerLite just needs the user profile information and the timestamp of when the information was collected to perform bot detection.